 We are committed to making all our staff and contractors aware of our view on slavery and human trafficking to mitigate the risk of modern slavery.
 We have in force the following policies and procedures:

 Our policies and procedures are designed to:

-As part of our efforts to monitor and reduce the risk of slavery and human trafficking occurring within our supply chains, we have requested that our key suppliers complete declarations of compliance or we have checked their modern slavery statements in order to ascertain what steps they are taking to combat modern slavery.
+As part of our efforts to monitor and reduce the risk of slavery and human trafficking occurring within our supply chains, we have approached a representative sample of our suppliers for the financial year to 31 March 2023 seeking confirmation of their compliance with the Modern Slavery Act 2015.

-Employees and contractors are encouraged to identify and report any potential breaches of our Modern Slavery Policy.
+Employees and contractors (‘staff’) are required to adhere to the Trinity Code of Conduct and are encouraged to identify and report any potential breaches of our Modern Slavery Policy.

-This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes Trinity College London's slavery and human trafficking statement for the financial year commencing 1 April 2018 and ending 31 March 2019.
-It was approved by the Board of Directors on 6 February 2019.
+This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes Trinity College London's slavery and human trafficking statement for the financial year commencing 1 April 2022 and ending 31 March 2023.
+It was approved by the Board of Directors on 24 May 2023.